sanpipop/Arduino-Based-Conveyor-Belt-Sorting-System/README.md

 An embedded-system prototype that sorts boxes by **color, weight, and damage status**.

 The Arduino UNO R3 controls the conveyor, sensors, motors, and servo mechanisms.
-An ODROID-C4 processes images from a webcam using a TensorFlow Lite classification model and sends the damage result to the Arduino through GPIO.
+An ODROID-C4 processes webcam images using a TensorFlow Lite model and sends the damage result to the Arduino through GPIO.

 The prototype processes **one box per sorting cycle**.
-A new box should be placed on the conveyor only after the previous box has been completely sorted.
+The next box should be placed on the conveyor only after the current box has been completely sorted.

 ---